 c.
-Plantings must fulfill one or more of the following functions: green stormwater management, providing habitat for wildlife or pollinators, providing food for residents, or shaping outdoor spaces and must also provide visual interest through harmony and variation of the size, shape, color and/or texture of plants and/or their leaves, flowers, seed heads, fruits, stems and bark.
+Plantings must fulfill one or more of the following functions: supporting green stormwater management, providing habitat for wildlife or pollinators, providing food for residents, providing shade, or shaping outdoor spaces.
+The overall composition of plantings must also provide visual interest through harmony and variation of the size, shape, color and/or texture of plants and/or their leaves, flowers, seed heads, fruits, stems and bark.